kframework/X86-64-semantics/docs/meeting-minutes.md

 #### 21 March 2015
 ---------------------
 1. Implemented a pass to "find the maximum stack height  growth"
-  - It is a forward data flow analysis (dfa).
+  - A forward data flow analysis (dfa).
   - Each program point is associated with the following data flow value : {`actual_esp`, `actual_ebp`, `max_disp_esp`, `max_disp_ebp`} where
     - `actual_esp` ( or `actual_ebp`) =  Actual displacement of `%rsp` (or `%rbp`).
 For example, for a statement `sub $0x20,%rsp`, if `%esp` value is `x` before the statement, then  `actual_esp` becomes `x - 32` after it.
     - `max_disp_esp` ( or `max_disp_ebp)` =  Offset of the stack access w.r.t `%rsp` (or `%rbp`).
 For example, for a statement `mov -0x4(%rsp),%esi`, if `%esp` value is `x` before the statement, then `max_disp_esp` becomes `x-4` after it.